-Posterior consistency2 of Bayesian parametric models is ensured by a general theorem of Doob (1949) and consistency issues are of little concern to the parametric analyst.
-However, the situation changes in Bayesian nonparametric analysis: posterior consistency can fail in infinite-dimensional spaces for quite well-behaved models even for seemingly natural priors (Freedman, 1963; Diaconis and Freedman, 1986; Kim and Lee, 2001).
+Posterior consistency can fail in infinite-dimensional spaces for quite well-behaved models even for seemingly natural priors (Freedman, 1963; Diaconis and Freedman, 1986; Kim and Lee, 2001).
 In particular, the condition of assigning positive prior probabilities in "usual" neighborhoods of the true parameter is not sufficient to ensure consistency.
 The implication of Freedman's (1963) result is that the collection of all possible "good pairs" of true parameter values and priors which lead to consistency is extremely narrow when the size is measured topologically.
-A set F is called meager and considered to be topologically small if F can be expressed as a countable union of sets C_i , $i \geq 1$, whose closures \overline{C}i have empty interior.
+A set F is called meager and considered to be topologically small if F can be expressed as a countable union of sets $C_i$ , $i \geq 1$ , whose closures $\overline{C}i$ have empty interior.
 Freedman (1963) showed that the collection of the "good pairs" is meager in the product space (Ghosal, 2010).
 It is therefore important to provide the set of conditions that ensure a proposed nonparametric modeling scenario fits into the meager collection in infinite-dimensional spaces.

 For the Gaussian kernel and the Dirichlet Process prior of the mixing distribution, asymptotic properties, such as consistency, and rate of convergence of the posterior distribution based on kernel mixture priors were established by Ghosal, Ghosh, and Ramamoorthi (1999), Tokdar (2006), and Ghosal and van der Vaart (2001, 2007).
 Similar results for Dirichlet mixture of Bernstein polynomials were shown by Petrone and Wasserman (2002), Ghosal (2001) and Kruijer and van der Vaart (2008).
-Petrone and Veronese (2010) derived consistency for general kernels under the strong condition that the true density is exactly of the mixture type for some compactly supported mixing distribution, or the true density itself is compactly supported and is approximated in terms of Kullback-Leibler divergence
+Petrone and Veronese (2010) derived consistency for general kernels under the strong condition that the true density is exactly of the mixture type for some compactly supported mixing distribution, or the true density itself is compactly supported and is approximated in terms of Kullback-Leibler divergence by its convolution with the chosen kernel.
+Wu and Ghosal (2008,

-2Although consistency is intrisically a frequentist property, it implies an eventual agreement among Bayesians with different priors.
+&lt;sup>1Although consistency is intrinsically a frequentist property, it implies an eventual agreement among Bayesians with different priors.
 For a subjective Bayesian who dispenses of the notion of a true parameter, consistency has an important connection with the stability of predictive distributions of future observations - a consistent posterior will tend to agree with calculations of other Bayesians using a different prior distribution in the sense of weak topology.
 For an objective Bayesian who assumes the existence of an unknown true model, consistency can be thought of as a validation of the Bayesian method as approaching the mechanism used to generate the data (Ghosal and van der Vaart, 2011).
-In this sense, it is desirable to establish the conditions under which infinite mixture models have a consistent posterior, as the use of models that are inconsistent can be regarded as ill-advised.
+As pointed out by a referee, our treatment of posterior consistency is concerned with the behavior of the posterior with respect to draws from a fixed sampling distribution, and so can be viewed as frequentist style asymptotics.

-by its convolution with the chosen kernel.
-Wu and Ghosal (2008, 2010) showed consistency for a class of location-scale kernels and kernels with bounded support.
+2010) established consistency for a class of location-scale kernels and kernels with bounded support.
 Shen and Ghosal (2011) and Canale and Dunson (2011) showed consistency for DP location-scale mixtures based on multivariate Gaussian kernel.
 We extend on these results by analyzing a kernel composed of a copula density with location-scale marginals.
-We use some of these results as building blocks in deriving posterior consistency of our mixture model.